codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 </selector>
 ```

-Each state is a layer-list for the different background states.
-The indicator under the active tab comes from the background drawable, so in our custom version, we included an indicator in the proper color.
-To do this, we created a layer list with a rectangle shape with a 2dp stroke around the exterior, then offset the rectangle so that the top, left and right sides are outside the bounds of the view, so you only see the bottom line.
+Each state applies a different layer-list representing the different tab states.
+The indicator under the active tab comes from the background drawable.
+To draw the indicator, we created a layer-list for a rectangle shape with a 2dp stroke around the exterior, then offset the rectangle so that the top, left and right sides are outside the bounds of the view, so we will only see the bottom line.

-Finally, we need to set the background for the tabs to the “tab_bar_background” drawable in `res/values-v14/styles.xml`:
+Finally, we need to set the background for the tabs to the `tab_bar_background` drawable in `res/values-v14/styles.xml`:

 ```xml
 <style name="MyTheme" parent="android:Theme.Holo.Light">